 Mahua FunAge was formed in 2003 to stage plays, then branched out into TV in 2013.
 Two years later, it released its first movie, “Goodbye, Mr. Loser,” a kind of remake of “Peggy Sue Got Married,” in which a loser goes back 20 years in time, and, with his knowledge of future pop songs, turns himself into a pop superstar.
 It grossed $226 million.
 Last year, Mahua released “Never Say Die,” a body-switching rom-com: $334 million.
 Earlier this year, “Hello, Mr. Billionaire,” the sequel to “Loser,” was released: $370 million.
 Boom boom boom.

 Then fizz.
 This one is sputtering.
 No idea why.
 Would be interesting to get Chinese thoughts on the matter.
-I wasn’t a huge fan of the others, but they’re comedies and a lot gets lost in translation.
-That said, it’s definitely been a downward trend for me: most laughs (“Mr. Loser”) to least (“Mrs. Money”).
+I wasn’t a huge fan of the others, but they are comedies and a lot gets lost in translation.
+That said, for me, it’s definitely been a downward trend: most laughs (“Mr. Loser”) to least (“Mrs. Money”).

 At a Sunday matinee show at Pacific Place in downtown Seattle (att.: 3), most of my time was spent waiting out overlong set-pieces and not-exactly #MeToo-friendly scenarios.
 Nothing funnier than a man in drag being sexually assaulted by a grinning lothario who won’t take no for an answer.
 Nothing funnier than date-rape drugs sprinkled into drinks.
-It felt a vague consolation that the powder was less sedative than Chinese aphrodisiac, and the people who drank it were already in relationships; but those relationships weren’t worth saving.
-The deer that lost its antlers or penis for the aphrodisiac is probably going: “Really?
+It felt like vague consolation that the powder was less sedative than Chinese aphrodisiac, and the people who drank it were already in relationships.
+At the same time, those relationships were hardly worth saving.
+The deer that lost its antlers/penis for the aphrodisiac must‘ve gone: “You’re shitting me.
 For this?”

 Let’s see if I can break down the plot.